-How Long Does a House Stay on The Market in 2023?
+How Long Does a House Stay on The Market in 2024?

 If you plan to list your home for sale this year, it’s strategic to know how long you can expect it to be on the market.
 Knowing this average timeline gives you a fair idea of how much time you have to look for another home, prepare your belongings, market your current home, and conduct other practical tasks related to moving.
-So without further delay, how long does a house for sale stay on the real estate market in 2023, according to the most current data?

-The Average House’s Time on The Market in 2023
+The Average House’s Time on The Market in 2024

-However, these 83 days include the time it takes to go from active to under contract plus 30-49 days required for financing approval.
+These 61 days include the time it takes to go from active to under contract plus 30-49 days required for financing approval.

 What affects the amount of time a house is on the market?